 In the early hours of Saturday, June 28, 1969, police raided the Stonewall Inn, a gay bar at 53 Christopher Street in New York City, and bar employees were arrested for serving liquor without a license and other violations.
-However, when four patrons were forced into the police van, a crowd of onlookers and bar patrons began throwing bottles at the police.
-Fed up with feeling targeted and ostracized, lesbian, gay, bisexual, and transgender persons began rioting.
+However, when four patrons were forced into the police van, a crowd of onlookers and bar patrons, fed up with feeling targeted and ostracized, began throwing bottles at the police, and the now-infamous riot erupted.

-This event and further riots and protests in the following nights were to be the defining moment in modern LGBT Rights Movement.
-Back in 1969, the event was the motivation behind the organization of the first pride march and, later, LGBT pride marches on a wider public scale.
+This event and further riots and protests in the following nights were to be the defining moment in the modern LGBT Rights Movement.
+The event was the motivation behind the organization of the first pride march and, later, LGBT pride marches on a wider public scale.

 On November 2, 1969, a resolution at the Eastern Regional Conference of Homophile Organizations meeting in Philadelphia established the first pride march to be held in New York City.
 Craig Rodwell, Fred Sargeant, Ellen Broidy and Linda Rhodes proposed an Annual Reminder, encompassing the ideas and ideals of the struggle for fundamental human rights within the gay, lesbian, bisexual and transgender community.